enviodev/docs/docs/HyperSync/hypersync-query.md

 Below is an example query that gets some logs and transactions related to a contract at address `0x3f69bb14860f7f3348ac8a5f0d445322143f7fee`.

-We will explain the exact semantics of the query in next sections but can just go over the basics here for an introduction.
+We will explain the exact semantics of the query in the next sections but can just go over the basics here for an introduction.

 `logs` is the list of `LogSelection`s we want to pass.
 The server return all logs that match <b>any</b> of our selections.

 Also the transactions for the logs that our query matches will be returned.
 This is because transactions are joined after querying logs implicitly in HyperSync query implementation.
 Blocks are also joined after transactions but we won't get any blocks because we didn't select any block fields in our `field_selection`.

 `field_selection` is for selecting the specific fields we want returned.
 You can think of it like the part where you list column names in an SQL `SELECT` statement.
-The available tables are `log`, `transaction`, `block` and `trace`.
+The available tables are `log`, `transaction`, `block`, and `trace`.
 We will give an exact list of available columns in later sections.

 We also have a `max_num_logs` parameter here which means the query execution will stop as soon as the server realizes it reached or exceeded ten logs in the response.
 So this is not an exact limit, but it can be effective when trying to fine tune the query response size or runtime.